 - European market

-If you have any great idea concerning about thermal paper market prediction, freely leave your comment here, we would be glad if we can discuss.
+If you have any great idea concerning about thermal paper market prediction, freely leave your comment here, we would be glad if we can discuss in detail.